-Kate Beckinsale’s Cats Mime Intense Boxing Match In ‘WBO’ Costumes
+Kate Beckinsale Enacts Dramatic Boxing Match With Her Cats In ‘WBO’ Costumes

 The winner of the match was not apparent.

-Kate’s dedicated Instagram followers were quick to express their adoration for her innovative kitty postsf.
+Kate’s dedicated Instagram followers were quick to express their adoration for her innovative kitty posts.

 That’s the content we’re all here for.
 Thanks Kate,” declared one fan.